 Quanah Parker and the remaining Quahadi surrendered to the Anglo Americans on May 6, 1875.
 In defeat, Quanah Parker demonstrated the same adaptability that had sent his ancestors out onto the grasslands two hundred years earlier.
 Like the horsemen who had so thoroughly integrated themselves to the language and lifestyle of the indigenous people they joined, he insisted that his people and especially his children engage in the white man’s politics, religion and commerce in their language.

 Adopting Spanish horsemen and integrating their knowledge and their horses into their culture was not a sign of the weakness of the indigenous peoples of North America.
 Queen Isabelle’s policy of banning Caballos del Campo worked in South America.Whether or not there were pre-Columbian equids in South America, there were and are no war-like Horse Tribes roaming the Pampas.

-We do know that the mercenary troops that drove out the Moors also worked for the highest bidder and the Spanish treasury was empty.
+We do know that the mercenary troops that drove out the Islamic Empire also worked for the highest bidder and the Spanish treasury was empty.
 As one Castilian informed me, the Spanish Royalty did not care if the soldiers on their way to the New World sank on their way out of the harbor.
 They just wanted them out of Spain at any cost, so enemies of the Spanish Crown could not hire them.

 And Queen Isabella did not want those same mounted mercenaries establishing themselves in the New World.
 She forbade exporting any Caballos del Campo, horses that excelled at working cattle and warfare, to the New World.
 Instead, she ordered only Caballos del Camino be shipped across the seas as gaited road horses did not lend themselves to warfare.